 Book now for your school

 Think your pupils might benefit from some Straight Talking?
 Gateway’s Peer Educators would love to help.
-For more information, or to book a course, email Peer Educator Co-ordinator Caroline, or call 0121 456 7820 and ask for Caroline, Jo, or one of the Peer Educators.
+For more information, or to book a course, email Peer Educator Co-ordinator Marc, or call 0121 456 7820 and ask for Marc or Che.

 Feedback from schools